ynixt/ynixt/README.md

 I'm a **developer with dreams** and one of the founders of **[UnkApps](https://github.com/unkapps)**, an incubator for personal projects, like [Uai Mangás](https://github.com/unkapps/uai-mangas).
 You can see another projects on our [website](https://unkapps.com).

-Right now I'm working in two projects:
+Right now I'm working in a game made with Electron.
- - A game in Unity that I plan to market on Steam.

 ##### 🌟 You can contact me through my [LinkedIn](https://www.linkedin.com/in/ynixt/) 🌟